Mammootty: 2000–2009

 2005 was one of the best year for the actor in both box office and in performance.
 He was seen in never seen characters in the movies like Thommanum Makkalum, Thaskaraveeran and Rajamanikyam.
 In this, Rajamanikyam was industry hit.
 The movie has created and broke many records in the box office.
 The actor was seen in a never seen character.
-Other releases were Rappakal, Nerariyan CBI which is the fourth installment of CBI (film series) and Bus Conductor.
+Other releases were Rappakal, Nerariyan CBI which is the fourth instalment of CBI (film series) and Bus Conductor.
 These movies all made money in box office.
 The characters in each film were different in each others.
 The actor was totally controlling the box office in the year.
 In 2006, the actor continues his performance in box office and was utmost care in choosing the character.
 Mammootty started the year with action comedy film Thuruppugulan, which was a super hit in box office.
 The next release was Balram vs. Tharadas, which was the sequel of Athirathram and Inspector Balram.
 Katrina Kaif played the female lead in the movie and the only Malayalam movie she acted.
 At the end of the year actor changed to do off-beat movies such as Karutha Pakshikal and Palunku.
 The actor was nominated in the National Awards for Best actor at the year.
 He won the Best Actor in Filmfare Awards for the movie Karutha Pakshikal.